 I have never done yoga, is that a problem?

 Absolutely not!
-Classic 26/2 Hot Yoga is a beginning yoga series accessible to everyone.
+Bend 90, Bend 60, and Gentle Bend are beginning yoga series accessible to everyone.
 No experience needed!
 In every class you will find a mixture of experienced and first-time students.

 What do I need to bring with me?